cbdevnet/midimonster/backends/wininput.md

 * `mouse.mmb`: Middle mouse button
 * `mouse.xmb1`: Extra mouse button 1
 * `mouse.xmb2`: Extra mouse button 2

+The (vertical) mouse wheel can be controlled from the MIDIMonster using the `mouse.wheel` channel, but it can not be used as an input channel due to limitations in the Windows API.
+All instances share one wheel control (see the section on known bugs below).
+The mouse wheel sensitivity can be controlled by adjusting the absolute travel range, its initial value and a wheel delta multiplier.

 All keys that have an [assigned virtual keycode](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) are mappable as MIDIMonster channels using the syntax `key.<keyname>`, with *keyname* being one of the following specifiers: